IRS Form 3800 Instructions

 Enter the amount of alternative motor vehicle credit calculated on IRS Form 8910.

-Enter the amount of alternative fuel vehicle refueling property tax credit calculated on IRS Form 8911.
+Enter the amount of alternative fuel vehicle refueling property tax credit calculated on IRS Form 8911, Part II.

 Enter the amount of enhanced oil recovery credit claimed on IRS Form 8830.

-Enter the amount of mine rescue team training credit reported on IRS Form 8923.
+Enter the amount of zero-emission nuclear power production credit under Section 45U, as reported on IRS Form 7213, Part II.

 Enter the amount of employer differential wage payments claimed on IRS Form 8932.